 The Philadelphia Naval Shipyard operated continuously through the Cold War period.
 Military budget pressures and consolidation decisions eventually led to the facility's closure as a naval shipbuilding center.
 The shipyard ceased active naval operations in 1996 after 220 years of continuous military service.

-Following closure, the property underwent substantial environmental remediation for asbestos contamination.
-Decades of naval operations had left asbestos throughout the facility.
+Following closure, the property underwent substantial environmental remediation for ACM contamination.
+Decades of naval operations had left the mineral throughout the facility.
 The Environmental Protection Agency identified the site as requiring comprehensive cleanup before civilian redevelopment could proceed.

 The property has subsequently been redeveloped for mixed civilian uses including commercial shipbuilding, maritime services, and recreational facilities.
-However, environmental remediation efforts continue addressing historical asbestos contamination.
-Some asbestos remains in site structures despite decades of cleanup efforts.
+However, environmental remediation efforts continue addressing historical contamination.
+Some ACM remains in site structures despite decades of cleanup efforts.

 What Is Pennsylvania's Statute of Limitations for Mesothelioma Claims?